The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

-In this section, we investigate the ability to specify the initial spatial symmetry of the wave-function using the \texttt{INITSYMMETRY} parameter (see section~\ref{subsec_icond}).
+In this subsection, we investigate the ability to specify the initial spatial symmetry of the wave-function using the \texttt{INITSYMMETRY} parameter (see the definition in subsection~\ref{flag:INITSYMMETRY} on page~\pageref{flag:INITSYMMETRY}).
 We set \texttt{INITSYMMETRY=1} for the left plots in all figures, which corresponds to symmetrization along the $z$ axis, and we set \texttt{INITSYMMETRY=2} for the right plots in all figures, which corresponds to anti-symmetrization.
-We again use $N=64$ and $M=0.3$~GeV and the non-relativist kinetic term $H_{K}^{(0)}$.
-The dashed lines again represent the analytic solutions for the non-relativistic kinetic term with Coulomb potential.
+We again use $N = 64$ and $M = 0.3$~GeV and the non-relativist kinetic term $H_{K}^{(0)}$.

-The results should be compared with the figures of subsection~\ref{subsec_ex_nonrelativ} and with the FDTD based kinetic term, $H_{K}^{(0)}$, therein.
-That is, with Figs.~\ref{fig_comp_KIN_0} and~\ref{fig_fi_comp_KIN_0}.
+The corresponding energy solutions are shown in Fig.~\ref{fig:energ_comp_parity}.
+The relative weights of the parity projections are shown in Fig.~\ref{fig:proj_comp_parity}, and, finally, the wave-functions are shown in Fig.~\ref{fig:wf_comp_parity}.
+There the dashed lines again represent the analytic solutions for the non-relativistic kinetic term and a Coulomb potential.
+The results for the latter should be compared with the figures of subsection~\ref{subsec:comp_non_rel_kin_terms} and with the FDTD based kinetic term, $H_{K}^{(0)}$, therein.
+That is, with Fig.~\ref{fig:wf_comp_KIN_0}.

-It can be seen that the choice \texttt{INITSYMMETRY=1} removes the $2p_z$ state completely.
+In Fig.~\ref{fig:proj_comp_parity}, it can be seen that the choice \texttt{INITSYMMETRY=1} (left plots) removes the $2p_z$ state completely.
 However, there is still a residual negative parity component, most likely due to higher lying states or due to $2p$ states that are symmetric around the $z$ axis.
-On the other hand, \texttt{INITSYMMETRY=2} removes all $s$ states, leaving only $2p$ and higher lying states.
+On the other hand, \texttt{INITSYMMETRY=2} (right plots in Fig.~\ref{fig:proj_comp_parity}) removes all $s$ states, leaving only $2p$ and higher lying states.
 In particular, there are $3d$ states, which are odd under $P^-_{\vec{p}_k}$ for two directions while being even under parity.
-These states are not separated by the post-processing parity projections (see section~\ref{subsec_parity_proy}).
-Hence, these positive parity wave-functions mix contributions from states with different geometry that show as the broad bands in the Figures even for late time steps.
-Note that, on the right energy plot of Fig.~\ref{fig_energ_comp_MIKE}, the ground state energy no longer corresponds to the ground state energy of the left plot.
-It now corresponds to the first excited state energy of the left plot which is the $2p$ state, since it is the lowest lying state compatible with the anti-symmetrization.